JADcooler/NCCwebapp/README.md

-# National Cadet Corps web application
+# National Cadet Corps Web application for 4(TN) Engr Coy
 A web page dedicated to the management and verification of cadet's information from the National Cadet Corps .
 It is implemented with multiple database query functionalities that support generating summarised nominal roll/ attendance sheets through Eloquent query builder to the generated HTML file of submissible official standard format.